emarekica/react-small-form/project-steps.md

 ### **Rendering modal**

 <br>

-... as part of AddUser component
+... as part of `AddUser` component
 <br><br>

 If you want to render it over the entire UI, it should be as high as possible in the component tree: in the `App.js`.
 It can be used also in different places.
 <br>

-If you use 2 components next to each other in JSX, make sure to wrap both of them in an extra <div>.
+If you use 2 components next to each other in JSX, make sure to wrap both of them in an extra `div`.
 <br><br>

-Code from the component where modal is rendered:
+Code from the component where modal is rendered (`AddUser`):
 <br><br>

 ```js